jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We all just stared at him.

 Around this time, head office sent an email.
+Adjusters make notes about everything while on the phone; it's how we document and justify our decisions.
+We use short hand to keep up with conversations.
+Most abbreviate, insured is "insd", other driver is "TP", and Without Prejudice is "WOP".

+After decades of doing this, it was deemed very offensive by an unknown person.
+I grew up with Italians, several were in claims with me, but didn't know decades ago their grandparents were sometimes called "Without Papers," or WOP.

-Adjusters had been abbreviating "Without Prejudice" as WOP in our notes.
-It was deemed very offensive.
-I guess decades ago Italians were called "Without Papers," or WOP for short.
-I don't know what the connection is beyond the three letters.
-While we dealt with customers' tragedies, no one studied the cause of them to give forewarning to our customers, yet head office worried about acronyms.
+I don't know the connection beyond the three letters.
+We dealt with customers' tragedies—thefts, abductions, murders, burning alive—everyday, with no training and no one studied the cause beyond what was documented in our notes and phone calls.

-I do know that when the CEO visited from head office a few years later, the managers turned the bell off for the day.
+I do know when the CEO visited from head office a few years later, the managers turned the bell off for the day.

 ### Story 10 - Just a Job